DavesCodeMusings/ftpdlite/README.md

 Add server.credentials for whatever users make sense to you. `add_credential()` will take either htpasswd-style or Unix-style password entries.
 There are a few things to keep in mind:

 * Some commands, like `site reboot`, are only authorized for an account with a group id of 0.
 (That's the second 0 in _root:root:0:0:Super User:/:/bin/nologin_)
+* htpasswd-style credentials are automatically assigned to gid 1000.
+So no privileged access.
 * The Unix-style GECOS, home, and login shell fields are just place holders.
 They have no effect on anything.
 * Password encryption is not supported yet.
 * **There are no defaults user accounts.
 You must add at least one credential or you can't log in.**